Lake Louise area hiking

 Shuttle required

 Crowds: Quiet above Minnestimma Lakes - the scree deters most casual hikers.
-Plan to leave Moraine Lake by 7am for a comfortable summit.
-Season: Not before late June - snowpack on the scree can last well into July.
+An early start gives more margin for weather and return timing.
+Season: Snowpack on the scree can last well into July; check current trail reports before late June.
 Weather window closes fast from mid-September.
-Group of four required when in effect.
+Group-size orders may be in effect.
 Via Larch Valley and Minnestimma Lakes.
 Pass at 2,611 m between Mount Temple and Pinnacle Mountain.
-Three phases: forest switchbacks, Larch Valley meadows, then steep scree ascent (trekking poles recommended).
+Three phases: forest switchbacks, Larch Valley meadows, then steep scree ascent (trekking poles often useful).
 Ten Peaks south; Paradise Valley north.
-Mount Temple scrambler's route (Class 3) branches east; helmets mandatory.
+Mount Temple scrambler's route (Class 3) branches east; helmets are strongly advised for scrambling terrain.
 Weather can turn in minutes; no water above Minnestimma.
-Bear spray mandatory.
+Wildlife guidance and bear-spray expectations belong to Parks Canada.

 Difficult